luigitricoli/cliente-aph/README.md

 Moody Mad Eye
 =============

 This is a Chrome Extension for users of EGS APH system.
-This extension sends the description and site to APH system by creatieng a full day task from 09:00 to 18:00.
+This extension sends the description and site to APH system by creating a full day task from 09:00 to 18:00.

 ### How to use/test: